wp-plugins/genesis-layout-extras/readme.txt

 == Screenshots ==

-1. Genesis Layout Extras - admin options page - WordPress default section.
+1. Genesis Layout Extras - admin options page - WordPress default section. ([Click here for larger version of screenshot](https://www.dropbox.com/s/i5glaotevn63rpn/screenshot-1.png))
-2. Genesis Layout Extras - admin options page - optional plugin support section (CPTs).
+2. Genesis Layout Extras - admin options page - optional plugin support section (CPTs). ([Click here for larger version of screenshot](https://www.dropbox.com/s/7jhkm5wft6ym5q0/screenshot-2.png))
-3. Genesis Layout Extras - admin options page - optional child theme support section (CPTs).
+3. Genesis Layout Extras - admin options page - optional child theme support section (CPTs). ([Click here for larger version of screenshot](https://www.dropbox.com/s/zp1o90k745i8fhm/screenshot-3.png))
-4. Genesis Layout Extras - admin options page - layout drop-down menu.
+4. Genesis Layout Extras - admin options page - layout drop-down menu. ([Click here for larger version of screenshot](https://www.dropbox.com/s/7u0qikxnxkpkrqm/screenshot-4.png))
-5. Genesis Layout Extras - screen options.
+5. Genesis Layout Extras - screen options. ([Click here for larger version of screenshot](https://www.dropbox.com/s/w8th73d802tzy14/screenshot-5.png))
-6. Genesis Layout Extras - help tabs.
+6. Genesis Layout Extras - help tabs. ([Click here for larger version of screenshot](https://www.dropbox.com/s/4rdhuv644fqx8lo/screenshot-6.png))

 == Changelog ==

+= 1.7.0 (2013-03-22) =
+* NEW: Added settings export (and therefore also import) to the Genesis Exporter/ Importer feature.
+* NEW: Added support for "Portfolio" Custom Post Type in these child themes by ZigZagPress brand: Bijou, Eshop, Single, Solo, Tequila.
+* NEW: Added new setting for all "Topics" for bbPress 2.x powered forums.
+Sometimes there are setups needed where a special layout for topics needs to be set. -- *Thanks to plugin user Romain for bringing this up! :)*
+* UPDATE: Improved Genesis check on plugin activation and also added a version check to make sure, users run the latest versions of Genesis Framework and WordPress. -- *This just prepares for next major update of Genesis Layout Extras which will be a refactoring and make use of the 'Genesis Admin' class.
+I'll just will make sure as many users as possible have updated their Genesis install :).*
+* UPDATE: Improved check for single posts and page to improve custom post type support at the same time. -- *Thanks to plugin user Romain for bringing my attention to this issue! :)*
+* CODE: Minor code/documentation updates & improvements.
+* UPDATE: Updated all existing translations plus the .pot file for all translators!
+* UPDATE: Moved screenshots to 'assets' folder in WP.org SVN to reduce plugin package size.

 = 1.6.0 (2012-11-15) =
 * *Maintenance release*